 Like the SUNER POWER charger above, this small solar battery maintainer comes with alligator clips to connect directly to the battery as well as a cigarette lighter adaptor so you can charge your batteries from inside the car.

 In fact, you might be wondering whether you should buy the SUNER POWER charger instead of this one.
-They’re about the same size and price, but the ECO-WORTHY charger here is slightly thinner, as it doesn’t have the heavy duty plastic frame.
+They’re about the same size and price, but the ECO-WORTHY charger here is slightly thinner, as it doesn’t have the heavy-duty plastic frame.
 If you’re going to throw your charger in the back of your truck on a camping trip, you might want to go for the more durable SUNER POWER charger.
-But if you’re just going to occasionally user the charger to keep the battery in your parked car topped off, this one is a bit thinner and easier to store.
-Both are great options, so just pick one and run with it.
+But if you’re just going to occasionally use the charger to keep the battery in your parked car topped off, this one is a bit thinner and easier to store.
+Both are great options, the best choice for you simply depends on how you want to use it.

 Bottom Line: A very small, low-cost solar battery maintainer that is perfect for light use.
 Can’t go wrong at this cost.Learn More & Buy Now at Amazon